 They are nervous eaters.

-Rock hyraxes spend several hours sunbathing in the mornings, followed by short feeding excursions.
-They eat quickly with the family group facing out from a circle to watch for potential predators, feeding on grasses, herbage, leaves, fruit, insects, lizards, and birds' eggs.
+Rock hyraxes spend several hours sunbathing in the mornings, followed by short feeding excursion.
+They eat quickly with the family group facing out from a circle to watch for potential predators, feeding on grasses, herbage, leaves, fruit, insects, lizards, and bird eggs.
 After biting off a mouthful of grass or leaves, the hyrax looks up and cautiously checks the vicinity.
-If the territorial male gives the shrill shriek of alarm, the hyraxes jump or scuttle to cover where they remain frozen, without moving, until the danger has passed.
-They can go a long time without water, apparently obtaining enough moisture from their food.
-Tree hyraxes feed on leaves and fruits.
+If the territorial male gives the shrill shriek of alarm, then the hyraxes jump or scuttle to cover where they remain frozen, without moving, until the danger has passed.
+They can go a long time without water, obtaining enough moisture from their food.
+Tree hyraxes feed primarily on leaves and fruits.

 Rock hyraxes are more outgoing than tree hyraxes.